KankakeeCommunityCollege/recover-newsroom/_posts/2021-03-03-animal-shelter-supply-drive.md

 * Bleach
 * Disposable gloves&nbsp;![](/uploads/dog-and-bowl.jpg){: .float-image-right width="320" height="260"}

-Donations bins will be at the entrances of the Workforce Development Center on riverfront Campus and the South Extension Center in Watseka.
+Donations bins will be at the entrances of the Workforce Development Center on Riverfront Campus in Kankakee and the South Extension Center in Watseka.

-For more information, Contact Linsey Cuti: [lcuti@kcc.edu](mailto:lcuti@kcc.edu).
+For more information, contact Linsey Cuti: [lcuti@kcc.edu](mailto:lcuti@kcc.edu).